Indian jasmine is a very beautiful fragrant climbing vine that blooms all summer long.

-At the beginning, attach your Indian jasmine to a lattice because it has trouble starting off, but afterwards it will wind around on its own.
+At the beginning, attach your Indian jasmine to a lattice because it has trouble starting off.
+Afterwards, it will wind around on its own.

 Smart tip about Indian jasmine

-If you’re hoping for it to climb, help it out at the beginning because it isn’t quite good at attaching itself at the start.
+If you’re hoping for it to climb, help it out at the beginning.
+Indian jasmine isn’t very good at attaching itself at the start.

 - Different types of jasmine